If you’re tired of managing diabetes and constantly feel like you’re fighting it, you’re not alone.

 Peace doesn’t mean everything is easy.

-It doesn’t mean you never struggle.
+It doesn’t mean you have to struggle.

 It means: